-Russian Federation, the consent to the bindingness of which for the Russian Federation was given by the Government of the Russian Federation.
+(2) The President of the Russian Federation shall adopt, if this is necessary, decisions concerning the termination or suspension of the operation of international treaties of the Russian Federation, the consent to the bindingness of which for the Russian Federation was given by the Government of the Russian Federation.

-- (3) The State Duma shall consider proposals concerning the termination or suspension of the operation of international treaties of the Russian Federation and after the preliminary discussion in committees and commissions of the State Duma shall adopt respective decisions.
-Federal Laws adopted by the State Duma concerning termination (including denunciation) or suspension of the operation of international treaties of the Russian Federation shall be subject, in accordance with the Constitution of the Russian Federation, to obligatory consideration in the Soviet of the Federation.
-A Federal Law adopted by the Federal Assembly of the Russian Federation concerning the termination (including denunciation) or suspension of the operation of an international treaty of the Russian Federation shall be sent, in accordance with the Constitution of the Russian Federation, to the President of the Russian Federation for signature and promulgation. - (4) The operation of an international treaty of the Russian Federation, the decision concerning consent to the bindingness of which for the Russian Federation was adopted in the form of a Federal Law may be suspended by the President of the Russian Federation in instances requiring the taking of urgent measures, with the obligatory immediate informing of the Soviet of the Federation and the State Duma and the submission to the State Duma of a draft respective Federal Law.
+(3) The State Duma shall consider proposals concerning the termination or suspension of the operation of international treaties of the Russian Federation and after the preliminary discussion in committees and commissions of the State Duma shall adopt respective decisions.
+Federal Laws adopted by the State Duma concerning termination (including denunciation) or suspension of the operation of international treaties of the Russian Federation shall be subject, in accordance with the Constitution of the Russian Federation, to obligatory consideration in the Council of the Federation.
+A Federal Law adopted by the Federal Assembly of the Russian Federation concerning the termination (including denunciation) or suspension of the operation of an international treaty of the Russian Federation shall be sent, in accordance with the Constitution of the Russian Federation, to the President of the Russian Federation for signature and promulgation.

+(4) The operation of an international treaty of the Russian Federation, the decision concerning consent to the bindingness of which for the Russian Federation was adopted in the form of a Federal Law may be suspended by the President of the Russian Federation in instances requiring the taking of urgent measures, with the obligatory immediate informing of the Council of the Federation and the State Duma and the submission to the State Duma of a draft respective Federal Law.
 In the event the State Duma rejects the draft Federal Law concerning the suspension of the operation of an international treaty of the Russian Federation, the operation of the treaty shall be subject to immediate renewal.